Dilley's ICE Facility

 1910–1920 — La Matanza

-What followed was silence.
 As Spanish rule gave way to Mexican control and then Anglo settlement, the massacre faded from official memory while the land was repurposed and renamed.
 No monument, no apology, no reckoning.
 Just erased people and a buried crime under the foundations of South Texas settlement.
 La Matanza at Dilley is not legend, exaggeration, or metaphor.

 1940–1960 — The Bracero Program